Are you looking to eradicate bugs and ensure consistency?

 Here at SSW, we face the problem of maintaining our standards across nearly five thousand web pages, over twenty active projects in both Visual Basic (6 and .NET) and C#.
 There comes a point where a tool to check our work is needed, this tool is SSW Code Auditor.

-SSW Code Auditor utilizes the power of Regular Expressions to audit your code.
+SSW Code Auditor utilizes the power of Regular Expressions and the new Roslyn compiler to audit your code.
 This powerful feature permits the user to write their own set of rules and have different rules for different projects.

 2 methods to keep your code healthy!